After many years in San Luis Obispo, we head up to the Willamette Valley to build our own home.

 Main living space is on the first floor, with a sunny office and master suite on the second-floor mezzanine.

-The house is full of windows, to provide welcome, fill rooms with natural light, and help make the best use of Oregon's limited amounts of sunshine.
+The house is full of windows, filling the rooms with natural light, and help make the best use of Oregon's limited amounts of sunshine.

 Our golden retriever, Maggie, loves the staircase.